Gowtham-app-developer/Kotlin-Interview-Questions/Examples.md

     val str: String  = when (x) {

-        5,9 -> "x is 5 (or) 9" // Checking for multiple values using comma seperation
+        5,9 -> "x is 5 (or) 9" // TODO - Checking for multiple values using comma seperation
-        in 10..19 -> "x is 10 (to) 19" // Checking for multiple values using dot
+        in 10..19 -> "x is 10 (to) 19" // TODO - Checking for multiple values using dot
         !in 10..19 -> "x is 10 (to) 19"
         1 -> "x is 1"
         2 -> "x is 2"
         else -> {
-            "x value is unknown"
+            "x value is Gauthy"
-            "x is an alien"
+            "x is an Gowtham"
         }
     }